 News & Updates

-- NEW!
-Mapping least-conflict lands for solar PV in the San Joaquin Valley.
+- Mapping least-conflict lands for solar PV in the San Joaquin Valley.
 CLEE and partners worked with a wide range of stakeholders to develop a process to answer one question: from your perspective, where are the least-conflict lands for solar PV development in the Valley?

-- NEW!
-Understanding citizen enforcement related to sanitary sewer overflows (SSOs) in California.
+- Understanding citizen enforcement related to sanitary sewer overflows (SSOs) in California.
 A new report, motivated by widely divergent stakeholder perceptions, examines the nature and impacts of SSO-related citizen enforcement actions over the past two decades.

 - Identifying key barriers to innovation in California urban water.
 A new article surveys managers to examine the key causes of the slow rate of innovation in urban water management in California.
 (Subscription required to access article; or email Mike Kiparsky)